DrewNaylor/guinget/docs/How-to-use.md

 You can import and export the list of packages from the respective menu items under `File` if `import` and/or `export` are available in winget and set to on if they're not default features. `Ctrl+O` and `Ctrl+S` are also available as keyboard shortcuts for import and export, respectively.

+Support for configuring which (if any) import and export flags are passed to winget will be added in the next version of guinget.

 ## Searching and filtering for packages

 You can search for packages using the search bar in the toolbar at the top of the window.
 This only filters the `Package` column for now, but other columns are planned to be supported.
 To start a search, do one of the following: